|

 fee shall not be more than five hundred dollars ($500).

-(c) The standard examination shall be held at least once in each year if
+(c) If required, the standard examination shall be held at least once in each year

 at least 30 days before the date prescribed for the holding of the